-- a A matter personal to a member of staff that is being considered by a meeting of Council or the Personnel and Admin Sub-Committee is subject to Standing Order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chairman or, if he is not available, the Vice-Chairman of absence occasioned by illness or other reason and that
+- a A matter personal to a member of staff that is being considered by a meeting of the Personnel and Admin Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the Council or his or her deputy and shall report the matter to the Personnel and Admin Committee. - The Personnel and Admin Committee shall upon a resolution conduct a review of the performance and annual appraisal of the work of [the member of staff's job title].
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Personnel and Admin Committee and Full Council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Mayor in the first instance. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the member of staff's job title] relates to the Mayor this shall be communicated to another member of Personnel and Admin Committee, which shall be reported back and progressed by resolution of the Personnel and Admin Committee and thereafter to full council.. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.

-- person shall report such absence to the Personnel and Admin Sub-Committee at its next meeting. - The Chairman or, in his absence, the Vice-Chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of any member of staff.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution of the Full Council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact the Chairman or, in his absence, the Vice-Chairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Personnel and Admin Sub-Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Town Clerk relates to the Chairman or Vice-Chairman, this shall be communicated to another member of the Personnel and Admin Sub-Committee which shall be reported back and progressed by resolution of Full Council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with Standing Order 11(a), persons with line management responsibilities shall have access to staff records referred to in Standing Order 19(f).
+g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).